ZexiXin/CYBR8420/Assurance Cases for Software Security Engineering.md

 #### Assurance Case 2:
 * E1: Croc user guide - same evidence as shown in E2 above for Case 1.

-* E2: Screenshot of Passcode in Croc - this is image shows evidence that details the system generated passcode.
-Croc system can automatically generated passcode.
+* E2: Screenshot of Passcode in Croc - this image shows the evidence that details the system generated passcode.
+Croc system automatically generated passcode and assign it to file or document pending for transfer by the user.

 * E3: Screenshot of UI - this is user interface (UI) provide evidence of the weakness or strength of mananually generated passcode by a user.
 Croc system displays one of the following passcode alert message “Weak Passcode” or “Strong Passcode” or “Passcode Mismatch” to system user.